 Books

-Confident Parents, Confident Kids: Raising Emotional Intelligence In Ourselves and In Our Kids — From Toddlers to Teenagers
+Confident Parents, Confident Kids; Raising Emotional Intelligence In Our Kids and Ourselves from Toddlers to Teenagers

 by Jennifer S. Miller, MEd.